PTC-Academic/LEGO-Spatial-Computing-Project/2-Downloads.md

         * If this folder is not in the correct spot, the connection will not be properly established.

 ### **Verify Configuration**
-In all cases, Mac or Windows, verify that a copy of the _spatialToolbox_ folder is inside of your computer's _Documents_ folder.
+In all cases, Mac or Windows, verify that a copy of the _spatialToolbox_ folder is located inside of your computer's _Documents_ folder.

-## Step 5: Download Visual Studio / Visual Studio Code
+## Step 5: Download Visual Studio (Windows) / Visual Studio Code (MacOS)
 Visual Studio and Visual Studio Code are integrated development environments for editing code.
 Windows users should download and install Visual Studio; it comes with two add-ins that are required for the Spatial Edge Server to run correctly.
 Mac users don't need do this step if they already have a code editor, otherwise, it's reccomended they install the lightweight Visual Studio Code to assist with this project.

 ### Windows Users - Install Visual Studio: